scottwainner/cloud-wan-multi-account/README.md

 - A 'customer' account (connecting resources to the 'hosted' account)

 Sequence
-1. Obtain adminstrative privileges in the 'provider' account
+1. Obtain adminstrative privileges in the 'Provider Account'
-2. Assume a management role in the 'hosted' account
+2. Assume a management role in the 'hosted Account'
-3. Deploy the Cloud WAN CloudFormation template in the 'hosted' account
+3. Deploy the Cloud WAN CloudFormation template in the 'hosted Account'
-4. Execute a RAM share of the Cloud WAN Core Network from the 'hosted' account to the 'customer' account
+4. Execute a RAM share of the Cloud WAN Core Network from the 'hosted Account' to the 'Customer Account'
-5. Execute a RAM acceptance of the shared Cloud WAN Core Network from the 'customer' account
+5. Execute a RAM acceptance of the shared Cloud WAN Core Network from the 'Customer Account' (Console or CLI)
-6. Create attachments to the 'hosted' Cloud WAN from the 'customer' account
+6. Create attachments to the 'Hosted Account' Cloud WAN from the 'Customer Account'
+   - VPC Attachment into Shared Services Segment
+   - Add Route to Cloud WAN CIDR in VCP Route Table
+7. Implement CNE Connect in Hosted Account
+   - Connect Attachment via Shared Services VPC Attachment ( GRE in Shared Services)
-   - VPC Attachment
+   - Connect Attachment via Shared Services VPC Attachment (GRE in CustomerData Services)
-   - Connect Attachment via VPC Attachment
+   - Connect Attachment via Shared Services VPC Attachment (GRE in Management Services)
-   - TGW Peering
-   - TGW Route-Table Attachment
-7. Implement routing in the 'customer' account to reach the Cloud WAN
+8. Implement VNF Adjacency to reach the Cloud WAN
+   - Create VNF with IPv4 Address in Shared Services VPC
+   - Configure Static Route for Cloud WAN CIDR Pointing to Subnet Gateway
+   - Configure GRE Tunnels in VNF with Adjacency to CNE Connect Peers
+   - Configure External BGP Adjacency between VNF and CNE Connect Peers (eBGP Multi-hop)